Felicity Huffman Scandal Echoes 'Desperate Housewives' Storyline

-Felicity Huffman's 'Desperate Housewives' Character Also Paid Money to Get Kids Into School
+Felicity Huffman's 'Desperate Housewives' Character Paid Money to Get Kids Into School

-This isn't the first time fans have seen Felicity Huffman in legal trouble.

-Amid news that the actress was among over 40 people charged in a massive college admissions cheating scam, TV lovers have started to uncover old episodes of Desperate Housewives, in which her character, Lynette Scavo, experienced a similar situation.
+Amid news that Felicity Huffman was among 50 people charged in a massive college admissions cheating scam, TV lovers have started to uncover old episodes of Desperate Housewives, in which her character, Lynette Scavo, experienced a similar situation.

 In season one of the popular drama series, which ran from 2004 to 2012, Lynette and her husband, Tom (portrayed by Doug Savant), were discussing ways to get their twin boys into a private school.